gardner-lab/printimage/README.md

   - Press the PrintImage "Set rotation centre" button.
     - You may also want to change the PrintImage parameter STL.logistics.rotation_centre to match this.
   - From now on, if you manually rotate the stage, you can have PrintImage track the location of the object by entering the angle of rotation in the "Track rotation" box.
+- The "Print preview" button will paint the current preview slice (PrintImage's rightmost figure) where PrintImage will print it.
+You can then move the item under the image to align it.
+  - But it's not quite accurate: it shows where PrintImage will turn up the power to the Pockels, but does not take into account any delays in the latter's response.

 ## Power calibration